suhanar/Calculator-VanillaJS/README.md

     .
 Subtraction: Click the - button or use the - key on your keyboard.
     .
 Multiplication: Click the x button or use the * key on your keyboard.
     .
 Division: Click the / button or use the / key on your keyboard.
     .
-Clear: Click the C button or use the Escape key on your keyboard.
+Clear: Click the Clear button.

 To enter numbers, use the buttons 0 to 9.
 You can also use your keyboard to enter numbers.
 ## Built With